hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   The maximum bytes that can be written to a Cloud Storage file before a new file is created.
 Min 1 KB, max 10 GiB.
   The maxBytes limit may be exceeded in cases where messages are larger than the limit.

+* `max_messages` -
+  (Optional)
+  The maximum messages that can be written to a Cloud Storage file before a new file is created.
+Min 1000 messages.

 * `state` -
   (Output)
   An output-only field that indicates whether or not the subscription can receive messages.